Day 1 of Four Days on the Bourbon Trail.

 Several of us ordered the Southern Fried Chicken; Merrick’s menu said they’re famous for it.
 It was as good as the fried chicken served at the Blue Isle Inn.
 Broiled Walleye Pike was palatable, and I couldn’t resist ordering another Hot Brown.
 The Hot Brown was worth the calories.

-Our day ended on the front porch of Welcome Hall with a few bottles of the elusive nine opened, several glasses of bourbon empty by bedtime.
+Our day ended on the front porch of Welcome Hall with a few bottles of the elusive nine opened and several glasses of bourbon empty by bedtime.

 A breeder from Maryland was reviewing stallions that day, and we watched as the stable hands paraded the boys out for inspection.
-We got to see Cross-Traffic on display, a white and gray stallion whose stud fee is $25,000, and Lord Nelson, grandson of A.P.
+We saw Cross-Traffic on display, a white and gray stallion whose stud fee is $25,000, and Lord Nelson, grandson of A.P.
 Indy and great-grandson of Seattle Slew.
 Lord Nelson’s fee is also $25,000.

 We saw Into Mischief, one of the world’s leading sires and grandson of Seattle Slew; his stud fee is $150,000.
 When the breeder inspected him, we all sensed he knew he was unique from his stature.